COCKROACH CONTROL SERVICES

 The German cockroach not only is the cause of the largest number of phone calls requesting pest control but also represents the largest number of control failures among household pests.
 It is very successful at infesting human structures and withstanding Cockroach Control activity.
 Pest control technicians will need to double their efforts in analyzing every German cockroach infestation and should be prepared to use more than one technique to bring the infestation under control.

-German cockroaches are not likely to leave favorable harborage unless population pressure or other negative changes occur.
-Such “other” changes can be caused by:
+German cockroaches are not likely to leave favourable harborage unless population pressure or other negative changes occur.
+Germen Cockroach control can be done by:

 ■ Intensive cleaning.